Scalable Equilibrium Propagation via Intermediate Error Signals for Deep Convolutional CRNNs: EP Training Augmentation

-Here, $\Phi(x,\xi^t,w)$ is the standard scalar primitive function defined in Equation \ref{eq:prim}, and $\Upsilon$ is a set of layers designated for additional signaling.
-Assume that $L_{\rm{EP}}$ and $L_{\rm{Aug}}$ are continuously differentiable.
-Then, the discrete-time neuron dynamics, $\xi^{t+1} = \frac{\partial \Phi_{\rm{Aug}}(x,\xi^t,w)}{\partial \xi}$, converge to a fixed point as $t \to \infty$. \end{theorem} The proposed EP framework retains convergence guarantees toward a local minimum of the scalar primitive function, consistent with the discrete-time setting described in \citet{ernoult2019updates}.
+\end{theorem} The proposed EP framework retains convergence guarantees toward a local minimum of the scalar primitive function, consistent with the discrete-time setting described in \citet{ernoult2019updates}.
 A theoretical proof of Theorem~\ref{thm:conv} under discrete-time dynamics is provided in Appendix~\ref{app:convergence}, which outlines a sufficient condition for convergence in such settings.
 In a three-phase training algorithm, Theorem~\ref{thm:conv} is applied to both nudge phases to guarantee the convergence of neuron states to $\xi^\beta_{\rm{Aug}}$ and $\xi^{-\beta}_{\rm{Aug}}$, respectively.
 Empirically, we demonstrate that the augmented EP framework converges to stable states (Figure~\ref{fig:energy}) and effectively mitigates the vanishing gradient problem (Appendix~\ref{app:vgp}).
 Importantly, the framework preserves biological plausibility by relying solely on spatially and temporally local information for weight updates.